HASwitchPlate/openHASP-docs/docs/design/styling.md

 # Styling Properties

 You can adjust the appearance of objects by changing the foreground, background and/or border color of each object.
-Some objects allow for more complex styling, effectively changing their appearance or their sub-components.
+Some objects allow for more complex styling, effectively changing the appearance of their sub-components.

+## Suffixes

+The styling properties below support an optional two-digit suffix to indicate which **part** and/or **state** of the object the property applies to.
+A styling property without suffix will be applied to the **default state** of the **main part** of the object *(i.e. the background)*.

+Very detailed styling can be applied to each part depending on the state of the object:

+### Parts

+All objects have at least a main part.
-Certain more complex objects are made up of several sub-parts, which can be styled separately.
-To access the properties of the parts use a number suffix appended to the property.
+Several objects are made up of additional parts which can each be styled separately.
+To access the properties of the parts use a two-digit suffix appended to the styling properties below.

-!!! tip
-    A property without suffix usually applies to the default part of the object.  _btn_, _btnmatrix_ and _tabview_ can handle very detailed syling depending on the state of the object with suffixed properties:
+The part indexes are:

+- 00 = main part of the object *(i.e. the background)*
+- 10 = the indicator, highlighting the the current value
+- 20 = the knob which can be used the change the value
+- 30 = the background of the items/buttons
+- 40 = the items/buttons
+- 50 = the selected item
+- 60 = major ticks of the gauge object
-    - 0 = default styling
+- 70 = the text cursor
-    - 1 = styling for toggled state
+- 80 = the scrollbar
-    - 2 = styling for pressed, not toggled state
-    - 3 = styling for pressed and toggled state
-    - 4 = styling for disabled not toggled state
+- 90 = other special part, not listed above
-    - 5 = styling for disabled and toggled state

-    For example to set the `radius` of all the buttons in _btnmatrix_ you'd set a value for the property `radius0`.
-Using `radius` without a suffix will apply the property to the outline background of it.

 !!! tip
     Not all the suffixed properties are mentioned in this documentation, feel free to discover them yourself.